fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Anyone can change but under same licensing
 Kernel.org

-Case study 2:
+Case study 2: Arduino
-CC BB SA
+1. CC BB SA
-lets other distribute work commercially
+2. lets other distribute work commercially
-USBHost
+3. USBHost

-Case study 3:
+Case study 3: The Turing Way
-CC BY
+1. CC BY
-Anyone can edit however you have to credit
+2. Anyone can edit however you have to credit
-GitHub
+3. GitHub

 Group 12 (case study name):